ad-freiburg/ad-blog/content/post/project-date-time-computations/index.md

 ## Evaluation
 There are two things to be shown for this project.
 First since the internal subtraction/addition logic was changed, we need to be sure that the subtraction/addition of `xsd:int` and `xsd:decimal` can still be done in the same time.
 Secondly the subtraction/addition of date or time objects should be fast.

-### `xsd:int` and `xsd:decimal`
+### Operations on `xsd:int`/`xsd:decimal`
 To test this, two versions of a `qlever-server` are compared on the same datasets and queries.
 For the build without the changes from this project, the last commit before was taken.
-The datasets consists of 30'000 random `xsd:int`/`xsd:decimals`.
-As the result of the operations does not matter here this is enough to get 900'000'000 computations via the cartesian product.
-Simple queries were used that computed the sum of the 9'000'000 subtractions/additions.
+The datasets consists of 30,000 random `xsd:int`/`xsd:decimals`.
+As the result of the operations does not matter here this is enough to get 900,000,000 computations via the cartesian product.
+Simple queries were used that computed the sum of the 9,000,000 subtractions/additions.
 Using this it could also be ensured that the computation results did not change between the two versions.
 Example query for subtraction of `xsd:int`:
 ```sparql
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>
 SELECT (SUM(?diff) AS ?sumDiff) WHERE {